 Deliberations of the Working Group

 This section provides an overview of the deliberations of the Working Group.
-This section is intended to serve as a record of the discussion and analysis of the Working Group, in support of the recommendations made in the following section.
+This section is intended to serve as a record of the discussion and analysis of the Working Group, and to provide context for the recommendations made in the following section.

 Fact-Finding and Working Group Research

-An IRTP Training Session Presentation was provided to the Group at its first session in February 2013 in order to provide working group members a shared understanding of the Inter-Registrar Transfer Policy
+An IRTP Training Session Presentation was provided to the Group at its first session in February 2013 in order to provide Working Group members a shared understanding of the Inter-Registrar Transfer Policy

-In addition to seeking Community input, the WG also decided to gather information from various sources to understand the underlying issues related to the Charter questions.
+In addition to seeking community input, the WG also decided to gather information from various sources, such as Registries, Registrars, ICANN Compliance, ICANN Legal, and Dispute Resolution Providers, to understand the underlying issues related to the Charter questions.

 5.1.1.
 IRTP-related Data

 The Group requested information from ICANN Compliance regarding the nature and number of IRTP-related complaints received.
-The data provided by ICANN Compliance indicates that IRTP-issues comprise the vast majority of complaints received by ICANN.
-In the thirteen [is this right?
-Or was it for a 12-month period?] months between January 2012 and February 2013
+That data indicated that IRTP-issues comprise a very large number of complaints received.
+ICANN Compliance provided the following numbers for the period between January 2012 and February 2013:

 6594 IRTP-related complaints were received and processed.